alan-turing-institute/AutisticaCitizenScience/project-management/README.md

 Participants can join the community by joining Autistica's Discover Network or the Autism Insight Group by submitting the [recruitment form](A5_AutismInsightGroupRecruitmentForm.pdf).

-Online participation can also be completed via the online google form ([](http://bit.ly/AutisticaTuringCitSciForm)), a PDF copy of which is available [here](A1_OnlineSurvey.pdf).
+Online participation can also be completed via the online google form ([http://bit.ly/AutisticaTuringCitSciForm](http://bit.ly/AutisticaTuringCitSciForm)), a PDF copy of which is available [here](A1_OnlineSurvey.pdf).

 ### Building a safe community

-The guidance [to build a safe community](A4_BuildingASafeCommunity.pdf) includes reporting and intervention processes for safeguarding of community members and enforcement of the project's [code of conduct](A3_CodeOfConduct.pdf).
+The guidance [to build a safe community](building-a-safe-community.md) ([PDF format](A4_BuildingASafeCommunity.pdf)) includes reporting and intervention processes for safeguarding of community members and enforcement of the project's [code of conduct](../CODE_OF_CONDUCT.md) ([PDF format](A3_CodeOfConduct.pdf)).

 ### Data management

-The [data management](A8_DataManagement.pdf) information sheet outlines how data will be collected, managed, held and disseminated.
+The [data management](data-management.md) information sheet ([PDF format](A8_DataManagement.pdf)) outlines how data will be collected, managed, held and disseminated.

-## File list
+## Files submitted in support of ethics application

+This folder contains the PDF files that were submitted as part of the research ethics application for the University of Cambridge.
+The file numbers refer to the order in which these appendices appeared in the application.
+They are not ordered by importance.

 * Online Survey: [A1_OnlineSurvey.pdf](A1_OnlineSurvey.pdf)
 * Values and Outcomes: [A2_ValuesAndOutcomes.pdf](A2_ValuesAndOutcomes.pdf)